wiseman-timelord/Auto-CPP-Local/README.md

 3. Run the `.\Launcher.Bat`, it will find "...Python39\python.exe" and use that. unless you installed it in a non-optional location.

 ### NOTATION:
-- Check it out, stable-diffusion 2.1 model in GGUF `https://huggingface.co/jiaowobaba02/stable-diffusion-v2-1-GGUF`.
-We can use this offline instead of "huggingface.co".
+- If we re-implement image generation, stable-diffusion 2.1 model in GGUF here `https://huggingface.co/jiaowobaba02/stable-diffusion-v2-1-GGUF`.
 - No gradio interface, scripts are too large as it is for AI programming.
 At least not for now, until I have full release, at which point I will produce a decision.

 # DISCLAIMER